-There are no significant changes to the agricultural biotechnology situation in the Czech Republic in 2021.
-The country generally maintains a scientific approach towards biotechnology.
-Czech farmers planted genetically engineered (GE) corn starting in 2005.
-However, that ended in 2017.
-This change in planting practices is a result of producers deciding that this product is too difficult to market and sell in the European market.
-The Czech Republic has not imposed any bans on GE crops.
-There are companies that use microbial biotechnologies in their production.
+There are no significant changes to the agricultural biotechnology situation in the Czech Republic in 2023.
+The country generally maintains a scientific approach towards biotechnology and became a vocal advocate for their adoption in the EU during its EU Council presidency.
+Czech farmers planted genetically engineered (GE) corn from 2005 to 2017.
+Cultivation ended as GE products became too difficult to market and sell on the European market.
+There are no bans on GE crops in the Czech Republic.
+Some companies based in the Czech Republic use microbial biotechnologies in their production process.